George Osbaldeston: Personal life

 The money he made from racing wins were overshadowed by gambling debts of around £200,000, which eventually forced him to sell his lands in 1848 and led to his dying almost penniless.
 His will states that he left effects to the value of under £100.

 He was also known for his romantic escapades, such as attempting to seduce a friend of his mother's, Lady Monson (an unrequited love affair, despite his claims that she was the one woman he had really loved), staying at the house of a friend and seducing both his daughters on the same night, and leaving a ball for two hours to pick flowers from his garden for a lady there.
 He was rumoured to have a son by a Miss Green, a prostitute, whom he sent abroad.
 He finally married an Elizabeth Williams in 1851 at the age of 65, most likely as he was then able to live in her Regent's Park house.

 His relationship with his mother, Jane, was ambivalent.
 In his autobiography he claims that: "a cleverer woman never existed, not a better mother."
 By all accounts Jane doted on her only son.
 On the other hand, he resented her extravagance, her misuse of his inheritance, and her attempts to force him to pursue a political career.
 Ultimately, he exiled her to a house in London which he had bought.

 He had a great rivalry with his fellow cricketer Lord Frederick Beauclerk.
-In 1818 this resulted in Osbaldeston being barred for life from membership of MCC (after an intemperate resignation in disgust at the outcome of a single-wicket match and despite the attempted intercession of E. H. Budd); this event effectively finished Osbaldeston's career in important cricket.
+In 1818 this resulted in Osbaldeston being barred for life from membership of MCC (after an intemperate resignation in disgust at the outcome of a single-wicket match and despite the attempted intercession of E. H. Budd); this event effectively finished Osbaldeston's career in historically important cricket.
 He also fought a duel with Lord George Bentinck, in the aftermath of a race of 1831, the outcome of which was disputed.
 Neither was hurt and they were later reconciled.

 Of his brilliant beginning and impoverished end, his great friend and rival Horatio Ross commented, "He was open-hearted and trusted others; he was constantly deceived and robbed, and when his affairs were getting into confusion, he had not the moral nerve to pull up in time; nor had he a sufficiently business-head on his shoulders to guide him safely out of his troubles."

-He died on 1 August 1866 in St John's Wood, London and was buried in the Williams family grave on the west side of Highgate Cemetery (plot no.11014).
+He died on 1 August 1866 in St John's Wood, London and was buried in the Williams family grave on the west team of Highgate Cemetery (plot no.11014).